BhaumikSurani/GMImagePicker/README.md

     //Select the media types you want to show and filter out the rest picker.mediaTypes = @[@(PHAssetMediaTypeImage)];

+    //Set Maximum number of image or video can user select picker.maxNumberOfAssset = 10;

+    //if maximum number of asset is video so for Max Message picker.isVideo = YES;

+    //when back user from selected media is selected if you want to unselect when back picker.isEverytimeRemoveSelectedCell = YES;

     //UI color & text customizations
     picker.pickerBackgroundColor = [UIColor blackColor];